Heinrich Wilhelm Schäfer

-Heinrich Wilhelm Schäfer was born in 1955.
-He currently holds the chairs of Protestant Theology and Sociology of Religion at the Faculty of History, Philosophy and Theology and the Faculty of Sociology, Bielefeld University.
+Heinrich Wilhelm Schäfer (born 1955) holds the chairs of Protestant Theology and Sociology of Religion at the Faculty of History, Philosophy and Theology and the Faculty of Sociology, Bielefeld University.
 He is member and co-founder of the Center for Interdisciplinary Research on Religion and Society.

 Biography

 In 1983, 1985 and 1986 he conducted field research on religious movements (with emphasis on Pentecostalism) in the Central American civil wars based on the sociology of Bourdieu.
 From 1989 to 2006 he was pastor of the Protestant Church of Westfalia.
 In 1991 he received the title of "Dr. theol.".
 From 1992 to 1994 he served as Lecturer (Lehrbeauftragter) for Ecumenical Theology at the University of Bochum, Bochum.
 Between 1995 and 2003 he taught Systematic Theology and Social Sciences (emphasis on religion) at the Universidad Bíblica Latinoamericana, Costa Rica, as well as Religious and Cultural Studies at the Universidad Nacional, San José, Costa Rica.
 In this context he frequently taught and performed research in different Latin American countries, among others Brazil, Cuba, Mexico and Venezuela.
 Between 1998 and 2003 he participated in an international working group on religion and globalization of the World Council of Churches at Chateau de Bossey, Geneva.
 In 2002 he was awarded the titles "Dr. phil. (rer. soc.)"
 (Humboldt University, Berlin) and the post-doctoral "Habil. theol."
 (Ruhr-Universität, Bochum).
 From 2003 to 2006 he worked as Lecturer (Lehrbeauftragter) for Religious Studies at Leibniz University Hannover, Germany.
 Since 2006 he is professor at Bielefeld University, Germany.